-PTFs can be expressed as either numerical equations or by machine learning methodology which is more flexible for simulating the highly nonlinear relationship in analysed data.
+PTFs can be expressed as either numerical equations or by machine-learning methodology, which is more flexible for simulating the highly non-linear relationship in analysed data.
 PTFs can also be developed based on soil processes.
-Most researches have not indicated where the PTFs can potentially be used, and the accuracy of a PTF outside of its development dataset is essentially unknown (McBratney et al., 2011).
+Most research has not indicated where the PTFs can potentially be used, and the accuracy of a PTF outside of its development dataset is essentially unknown (McBratney et al., 2011).
 PTFs are generally not portable from one region to another (i.e. locally or regionally validated).
-Therefore, PTFs should never be considered as an ultimate source of parameters in soil modelling.
-Looy et al. (2017) reviewed PTFs extensively in earth system science and emphasized that PTF development must go hand in hand with suitable extrapolation and upscaling techniques such that the PTFs correctly represent the spatial heterogeneity of soils in ESMs.
+Therefore, PTFs should never be considered an ultimate source of parameters in soil modelling.
+Looy et al. (2017) reviewed PTFs extensively in Earth system science and emphasized that PTF development must go hand in hand with suitable extrapolation and upscaling techniques such that the PTFs correctly represent the spatial heterogeneity of soils in ESMs.
 Although the PTFs were evaluated, it is unclear which set of PTFs are the best for global applications.
-Due to these limitations, a better way to estimate these parameters may be to use an ensemble of PTFs, which
+Due to these limitations, a better way to estimate these parameters may be to use an ensemble of PTFs, which can provide the parameter variability.
+Dai et al. (2013) derived a global soil hydraulic parameter database using the ensemble method.
+Selection of PTFs was carried out based on the following rules, including a consistent physical definition, an adequately large training sample, and positive evaluations that are comparable with other PTFs.
+The selected PTFs included not only those in equations, but also machine-learning PTFs.
+As a result, the modellers could use these parameters as inputs instead of calculating them in ESMs every time the model was run.

-- 419 can provide the parameter variability.
-Dai et al. (2013) derived a global soil hydraulic - parameter database using the ensemble method.
-Selection of PTFs was carried out - based on the following rules, including a consistent physical definition, adequately - large training sample and positive evaluations that are comparable with other PTFs.
-The - selected PTFs not only included those in equations but also machine learning PTFs.
-As - 424 a result, the modellers could use these parameters as inputs instead of calculating them - in ESMs every time the model was run. - 426 New generation soil information has already been utilized to derive SHPs and STPs in - some studies.
-Montzka et al. (2017) produced a global map of SHPs at a 0.25° - 428 resolution based on the SoilGrids 1 km dataset.
-Tóth et al. (2017) calculated SHPs for - Europe with EU-HYDI PTFs (Tóth et al., 2015) based on the SoilGrids 250 m.
-Wu et - al. (2018) used an integrated approach that ensembles PTFs to map the field capacity - 431 of China based on multi-source soil datasets. - The PTF performance in ESMs has been evaluated in many studies, although PTFs - have not been fully exploited and integrated into ESMs (Looy et al., 2017).
-Some - examples are as follows.
-Chen et al. (2012) incorporated soil organic matter to estimate - soil porosity and thermal parameters for use in LSMs.
-Zhao et al. (2018a) evaluated - PTFs performance to estimate SHPs and STPs for land surface modelling over the - Tibetan Plateau.
-Zheng et al. (2018) developed PTFs to estimate the soil optical - 438 parameters to derive soil albedo for the Tibetan Plateau, and the PTFs that were - 439 incorporated into an eco-hydrological model improved the model simulation of a - surface energy budget.
-Looy et al. (2017) envisaged two possible approaches to - 441 improve parameterization of ESMs by PTFs.
-One approach is to replace constant - coefficients in current ESMs that have spatially distributed values with PTFs.
-The other - 443 approach is to develop spatially exploitable PTFs to parameterize specific processes - using knowledge of environmental controls and variations in soil properties.
+New generation soil information has already been utilized to derive SHPs and STPs in some studies.
+Montzka et al. (2017) produced a global map of SHPs at a 0.25° resolution based on the SoilGrids 1 km dataset.
+Tóth et al. (2017) calculated SHPs for Europe with EU-HYDI PTFs (Tóth et al., 2015) based on the SoilGrids 250 m dataset.
+Wu et al. (2018) used an integrated approach that ensembles PTFs to map the field capacity of China based on multi-source soil datasets.

+The PTF performance in ESMs has been evaluated in many studies, although PTFs have not been fully exploited and integrated into ESMs (Looy et al., 2017).
+Some examples are as follows.
+Chen et al. (2012) incorporated soil organic matter to estimate soil porosity and thermal parameters for use in LSMs.
+H. Zhao et al. (2018) evaluated PTF performance to estimate SHPs and STPs for land surface modelling over the Tibetan Plateau.
+Zheng et al. (2018) developed PTFs to estimate the soil optical parameters to derive soil albedo for the Tibetan Plateau, and the PTFs that were incorporated into an eco-hydrological model improved the model simulation of a surface energy budget.
+Looy et al. (2017) envisaged two possible approaches to improve parameterization of ESMs by PTFs.
+One approach is to replace constant coefficients in current ESMs that have spatially distributed values with PTFs.
+The other approach is to develop spatially exploitable PTFs to parameterize specific processes using knowledge of environmental controls and variations in soil properties.